PilzAdam/worldedit_pp/README.txt

    - digs nodes in region specified by position 1 & 2
    - NOTE: this might cause lag and take longer than the ETA printed at the beginning
+ - /marker
+   - parameter: "on" or "off"
+   - select whether markers at position 1 & 2 should be shown or not

 License
 -------